-Contemporary biographers suggest Geoffrey Chaucer was born around 1340-1343 as a result of testimony he delivered at a recorded legal proceeding (a dispute between two families over which family had the right to display a certain coat of arms) in 1386 in which Chaucer claimed to be “forty years old and more.”
-He was once a soldier who fought in the Hundred Years War, particularly King Edward III’s siege of the French city of Rheims.
+Contemporary biographers suggest Geoffrey Chaucer was born around 1340-1343.
+This timeframe is based on testimony he delivered at a recorded legal proceeding (a dispute between two families over which family demanded the right to display a certain coat of arms in 1386).
+At that time Chaucer claimed to be “forty years old and more.”
+He was once a soldier who fought in the Hundred Years War, particularly during King Edward III’s siege of the French city of Rheims.

-(Pictured above: A drawing of Chaucer from the famous Ellesmere Manuscript, a text of The Canterbury Tales dating back to the early 15th century.
+(Pictured above: A drawing of Chaucer from the famous Ellesmere Manuscript, a text of The Canterbury Tales dating back to the early 15th century – the second oldest and most complete manuscript of the text.
 It was clearly commissioned by a very wealthy patron, and the text passed through the hands of English gentry before it came to the Ellesmere family.
-The Ellesmere text is currently owned by the Huntington Library in Los Angeles.)
+The Ellesmere text is currently owned by the Huntington Library in Los Angeles, CA.)

-Geoffrey Chaucer grew up in the milieu of the royal house, first serving as a page before serving the king, first as a soldier and then as a bureaucrat and a diplomat earning a salary for life when he served King Edward III as well as John of Gaunt.
-He married a woman named Philippa.
+Geoffrey Chaucer grew up in the milieu of the royal house, first serving as a page before serving the king, first as a soldier and then as a bureaucrat, and finally as a diplomat earning a salary for life when he served King Edward III, as well as John of Gaunt.
+Chaucer married a woman named Philippa.

 Troilus and Criseyde is Chaucer’s longest recorded poem.
 It is based on Giovanni Bocaccio’s Filostrato.
 The story follows the tragic love affair between Prince Troilus of Troy and the courtly lady, Criseyde, who eventually leaves him.
 Chaucer also translated a copy of Boethius’s Consolation of Philosophy.